ng-alain/delon/docs/architecture.en-US.md

 Theme library of scaffold, we publish the theme library to NPM, which extremely simplifies upgrade effort.

-Theme library includes not only essential styles(CSS tool like bootstrap), which is needed by `ng-alain`, but also a set of common data rendering(Pipe) and service tools(page title, scroll bar, etc.), which are needed during daily development.
+Theme library includes not only essential styles(CSS tool like bootstrap) required by NG-ALAIN, but also a set of common data rendering(Pipe) and service tools(page title, scroll bar, etc..), which are needed during daily development.

 **@delon/abc**

 Scaffold provides a default set of [business components](/components/), which abstract commonly used block/area in console service.
-We will continue to maintain and iterate the components, provide more advanced abstract components than Ant Design base components to middle and back-end business.
+We will continue to maintain and iterate the components.
+Provide more advanced abstract components than Ant Design base components to middleware and back-end business.

 **@delon/chart**

-[@delon/chart](/chart) chart library is customised based on G2 (3.0), providing commonly used chart suite in business development, it can be used alone, or composed together to achieve more complex and fancy display effect.
+[@delon/chart](/chart) chart library is customised based on G2 (3.0).
+Providing commonly used chart suite in business development.
+It can be used alone or composed together to achieve more complex and fancy display effect.

 **@delon/form**